zixianggao845-source/PETDET_test/README.md

 |---|---|
 | HRSC2016 | https://www.kaggle.com/datasets/guofeng/hrsc2016 |
 | DOTA v1.0 | https://captain-whu.github.io/DOTA/dataset.html |

-## 1.2.1

 HRSC_ROOT and DOTA_ROOT are only environment variables.
 They tell the scripts where your dataset folders are.

+## 1.2.1

-After downloading HRSC2016:
+（1）After downloading HRSC2016:

 1. Unzip the package.
-2. Find the parent folder of ImageSets/  and `FullDataSet/.
+2. Find the parent folder of ImageSets/  and FullDataSet/.
    For example, if the unzipped dataset looks like this:

 ```text